PowerAruba/PowerArubaCX/README.md

 # Examples
 ### Connecting to the Aruba Switch

-The first thing to do is to connect to a Aruba Switch with the command `Connect-ArubaCX`:
+The first thing to do is to connect to an ArubaCX Switch with the command `Connect-ArubaCX`:

 ```powershell
 # Connect to the Aruba CX Switch